Talk to a lawyer

 • Sanctioning compensation and approving land-use changes.

-Usually, the District Magistrate/ District Collector acts as the nodal point for acquisition in the district.
-The officer's responsibilities include:
+Usually, the District Magistrate or District Collector acts as the nodal officer for acquisition within the district.
+Their responsibilities include:

-• Issuing the preliminary notification under Section 11 of the Act.
+• Issuing the preliminary notification under Section 11.

 • Conducting public consultations with affected communities.

-• Declaring the Final Award under Section 23 of the Act.
+• Declaring the Final Award under Section 23.

 • Disbursing compensation and coordinating rehabilitation and resettlement.

-An independent body that ensures that local voices are heard and included in decision-making.
+An independent body ensuring that local voices are considered in decision-making.
+Responsibilities include:

 • Evaluating social, economic, and environmental impacts of the project.